2dm/inet/showcases/wireless/coexistence/doc/index.rst

 The :par:`snirThresholdMode` specifies how the SNIR threshold is calculated.
 The parameter's value is either ``mean`` or ``min``, i.e. either take the `minimum` or the `mean` of the SNIR during the reception.

-**TODO when there are interfering frames, the snir is important for calculating reception**
+.. **TODO when there are interfering frames, the snir is important for calculating reception**

-**actually, its always important**
+.. **actually, its always important**

+..
+The error model decides whether a reception is successful based on the SNIR (together with other factors, such as the modulation type).

+The SNIR is important for calculating reception; the error model uses it to decide if the reception was successful.
 In the error model, the :par:`snirMode` parameter specifies how the SNIR is computed when the receiver attempts to receive a frame; also either ``min`` or ``mean``.
-When taking the minimum of the SNIR during the reception, a short spike in the interfering signal might ruin the reception, as it can decrease the SNIR substantially.
+When calculating with the minimum of the SNIR during the reception, a short spike in the interfering signal might ruin the reception, as it can decrease the SNIR substantially.
 Inversely, when two signals overlap substantially but not entirely (in either time or frequency), the mean SNIR might not be low enough to ruin the reception (when in this case it would be more realistic if it did).

 .. **TODO why did we choose mean?**

 We set the :par:`snirMode` to ``mean`` because concurrent Wifi and WPAN signals don't overlap significantly in the time-frequency space.
 That is, the WPAN frame's spectrum is much smaller than the Wifi's; similarly, the Wifi frame is much shorter than the WPAN.

-  - they overlap in frequency, but its not substantial from the perspective of the wifi
+..   - they overlap in frequency, but its not substantial from the perspective of the wifi
      - they overlap in time, but its not substantial from the perspective of the wpan

-**TODO explain**
+.. **TODO explain**

 .. **TODO**